sidratul343/Mammogram-Classification/README.md

 Paper link : https://www.mdpi.com/2079-7737/10/12/1347

 In this study, we will be showcasing a computer vision classification problem using mammograms.
+All the codes are implemented on Jupyter Notebook.
+However, you can use Google Colaboratory as well.
+You might want to give a look on the file named 'How to use Goggle Colab'.

-The dataset we have used can be downloaded from https://wiki.cancerimagingarchive.net/display/Public/CBIS-DDSM.
+The dataset we have used can be downloaded from https://drive.google.com/drive/u/1/folders/1pGTIJOsTOG4IDHXDy1ipyWkI2OGnZztV

+The original dataset link: https://wiki.cancerimagingarchive.net/display/Public/CBIS-DDSM.
 It consists of four classes:

 * Benign Calcification
 * Benign Mass